simula/cellular/README.md

 pip install -r requirements.txt
 ```

+You can reproduce all experiemnts as they were presented in the paper by running the `run_experiments.sh` shell script.

 ### Stage 1: Prepare Data
 The `prepare_data.py` script contains functions to process and combine mask images.
 Here is a brief description of each function: